 A diagnosis of cancer is always distressing both for the patient and those around them.
 You may initially become emotional and experience mood swings.
 These are normal reactions.
 It often helps to talk to others, especially those who have gone through similar experiences.
-The Mouth Cancer Foundation Patient and Carers Helpline and Community Forum may be of help as may local Support Groups.
+The Mouth Cancer Foundation Patient and Carers Helpline may be of help as may local Support Groups.
 Your hospital or GP practice can also put you in touch with professional counsellors.

 The State will provide support.
 As a cancer patient you will: